logo for nutrition-and-you.com

 Photo courtesy: lilbear

-Nectarine is a medium sized deciduous tree with arching branches.
-It requires very cold winter season followed by warm weather for the proper development of buds.
-White or pinkish-white flowers appear in early spring, which develop subsequently into attractive fruits by June.
-The fruit appears same as that of peach, however, main differences are that it is smaller and has smooth surface unlike fuzzy surface in peach.
-As in peach, it features vertical suture that extend from the stem end to tip.
+Nectarine is a medium-sized deciduous tree with arching branches.
+It requires an icy winter season followed by warm weather for the proper development of buds.
+White or pinkish-white flowers appear in early spring, which develops subsequently into beautiful fruits by June.

-Internally, its pulp is juicy and depending upon the variety, creamy yellow or whitish in color with centrally placed single, seed inside the shell.
-The seed is very hard and inedible.
-Depending up on the seed that is free or firmly attached to the pulp, nectarine are classified in to free stone variety or clinging variety.
+Internally, its flesh is juicy; and depending upon the variety, it can be creamy yellow or white in color with centrally placed single, hard seed (stone).
+The seed is inedible.
+Depending on the seed that is free or firmly attached to the surrounding flesh, nectarines can be classified into free-stone or clinging varieties.

 Health benefits of Nectarine

-• Juicy, delicious nectarines are low in calories (100 g just provide 44 calories) and contain no saturated fats.
-They are indeed packed with numerous health promoting anti-oxidants, plant nutrients, minerals and vitamins.
+1. Juicy, delicious nectarines are low in calories (100 g just provides 44 calories) and contain no saturated fats.
+They are indeed packed with numerous health-promoting antioxidants, plant nutrients, minerals, and vitamins.

-• The total measured anti-oxidant strength (ORAC value) of 100 g raw nectarine fruit is 750 TE (Trolex equivalents).
+2. The total measured antioxidant strength (ORAC value) of 100 g raw nectarine fruit is 750 TE (Trolox equivalents).

-• Fresh nectarines have small amounts of vitamin C. 100 g provide 5.4 mg or about 9% of daily-recommended levels.
-Vitamin-C has anti-oxidant effects and is required for connective tissue synthesis in the body.
-Consumption of fruits rich in vitamin C helps body develop resistance against infectious agents and help scavenge harmful free radicals.
+3. Fresh nectarines carry small amounts of vitamin C. 100 g provides 5.4 mg or about 9% of daily recommended levels.
+Vitamin C is a powerful water-soluble antioxidant.
+It is required for connective tissue formation within the human body.
+Consumption of fruits rich in vitamin C helps the body develop resistance against infectious agents and helps scavenges harmful free radicals.

-• The fruit is healthy source of some of B-complex vitamins and minerals.
-It is good in niacin, pantothenic acid, thiamin, and pyridoxine.
-In addition it contain good ratio of minerals and electrolytes such as potassium, iron, zinc, copper and phosphorus.
+7. Also, it contains modest levels of minerals and electrolytes such as potassium, iron, zinc, copper, and phosphorus.
 Iron is required for red blood cell formation.
-Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure.
+Potassium is an important component of cells and body fluids that help regulate heart rate and blood pressure.

 See the table below for in depth analysis of nutrients: